hutm/test-dynamo3/examples/tensorrt_llm/README.md

 See [deployment architectures](../llm/README.md#deployment-architectures) to learn about the general idea of the architecture.
 Note that this TensorRT-LLM version does not support all the options yet.

+## Getting Started

+1. Choose a deployment architecture based on your requirements
+2. Configure the components as needed
+3. Deploy using the provided scripts

 ### Prerequisites

 Start required services (etcd and NATS) using [Docker Compose](../../deploy/docker-compose.yml)